hakai-here/Pyosint/README.md

 ```
 python3 Pylookup.py [OPTIONS]
 ```
-<h2>Command-line Usage Information</h2>
+<h2>Command Line Utilization Information.</h2>

-There are mainly 2 subcommands in the script
+There are mainly two sub-commands in the script

-Sub commands  | Functionality
+Arguments  | Functionality
 ------------- | -------------
-find (-f)  | To search for an username in specific websites scrap (-s ) | To do url scrapping from a website
+find (-f)  | To search for a user name from specific Web sites. scrap (-s ) | For scrapping url from a website.

  Example :